le0pard/mongodb_logger/README.md

 * flexible schema of MongoDB allow to store and search any information from logs;
 * web panel allow filter logs, build graphs using MapReduce by information from logs;

+## Rails 3 support

+Please note the latest version is compatible with rails 3.1.x or newer.

+For rails 3.0.x latest version 0.2.8.

 ## Installation

 1. Add the following to your Gemfile then refresh your dependencies by executing "bundle install" (or just simple "bundle"):